maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

 > 4. Add a new columns named `year_of_admission` and `year_of_discharge` that contains the extracted months of the year on which the patient was admitted and discharged (2021, 2022, 20023).
 Help determine trend over time.

+5. **Statistical Summary Analysis**
+ This analysis aims to provide insights into the key characteristics and distribution of variables in the healthcare dataset.
+> **Summary Statistics:**
+> - Mean Age: Average age of patients.
+> - Minimum Age: Smallest observed age.
+> - Maximum Age: Largest observed age.
+> - Mode Blood Type: Most common blood type.
+> - Minimum Length of Stay: Shortest duration in hospital.
+> - Maximum Length of Stay: Longest duration in hospital.
+> - Average Length of stay: Mean duration in the hospital.
+> - Sum of billing amount: Total billed for healthcare.
+> - Average billing amount: Mean billed per patient.
+> - Minimum billing amount: Smallest billed amount.
+> - Maximum billing amount: Largest billed amount.
+> - Standard Deviation of Age: Measure of the dispersion of ages around the mean.
+> - Standard Deviation of Billing Amount: Measure of the variability of billed amounts around the mean.

-4. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.
+7. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.

 ### Problem Statement Questions
 ---